hasnaa38/reading-notes/class-02.md

 #### Statements

 A script is a series of instructions that the computer follows in order to achieve a goal.
 Each individual instruction is known as a **statement**.
-In JS, each statement should start on a new line end with a semicolon `;`.
+In JS, each statement should start on a new line and end with a semicolon `;`.

 #### Comments